 In this paper, we employ the 1D tight-binding model in systems without steps, and the 2D tight-binding model in systems with steps, assuming a cell width of $\Delta x = a_0/2$.
 In this section, we show that these choices yield consistent results.

-Figure~\ref{fig:1d2dDifference} shows that, for systems without steps, the 1D and 2D models are highly consistent.
-First, we generate a 3D crystal lattice atom-by-atom, including alloy disorder.
-In Fig.~\ref{fig:1d2dDifference}, we consider heterostructures with (a) narrow or (b) wide interfaces.
-We then create a coarse-grained 2D quantum well potential using the methods described in Appendix~\ref{appendix:2Dalloy}.
-We simulate these coarse-grained 2D potentials with the 2D tight-binding model.
-We then compute an effective reduced-dimensional geometry by averaging out both the $x$ and $y$ directions, obtaining a 1D weighted Ge concentration profile.
-This profile is then solved using the 1D tight-binding model, and the difference $\Delta E_v = E_v^\text{2D} - E_v^\text{1D}$ is computed.
-These steps are repeated 1,000 times for each $\Delta x$ value, and the $\Delta E_v$ results are plotted for each cell size.
-As consistent with the crystal lattice structure of Si, we take $\Delta x$ values that are integer multiples of $a_0/2$.
-In Fig.~\ref{fig:1d2dDifference}, we see that the magnitudes of $\Delta E_v$ are relatively small ($<10$~$\mu$eV) for all $\Delta x$ values, and that the smallest cell widths of $\Delta x=a_0/2$ show the best agreement.
-We therefore adopt $a_0/2$ as the cell size in our 2D model.
+We first choose a value for the cell width.
+We generate a full 3D crystal lattice atom-by-atom, including alloy disorder.
+We then create a coarse-grained 2D cell geometry using the methods described in Appendix~\ref{appendix:2Dalloy}, and solve this using the 2D minimal tight-binding model.
+Next, we coarse grain the model a second time, as described in Appendix~\ref{appendix:2Dalloy}, to obtain a 1D cell geometry, and solve this using the 1D minimal tight-binding model.
+We then compute the corresponding differences $\Delta E_v = E_v^\text{2D} - E_v^\text{1D}$.
+This procedure is repeated for 1,000 realizations of random alloy disorder. $\Delta x$ is then modified, choosing values that are integer multiples of $a_0/2$.
+The results are plotted in Fig.~\ref{fig:1d2dDifference} for a range of $\Delta x$ values, showing the resulting median values (red lines), 25-75\% quartiles (boxes), and maximum ranges (whiskers).
+The very small values obtained for $\Delta E_v$ indicate excellent consistency between the 1D and 2D models for systems without steps.
+Since the smallest cell width, $\Delta x=a_0/2$, is found to provide the best agreement, we adopt this as the cell width for our 2D model.